kown2801/CDMFT/README.md

 * pthread is used only by OpenBlas and not used directly in the present program.
 * pthread and openmpi are already accessible from ComputeCanada clusters.
 * Openblas is also accessible directly from ComputeCanada clusters but the version they have there doesn't seem to be able to compute the inverse of a matrix.
 Therefore, we need to recompile it by hand.
 I provide the instructions for installing OpenBlas
 * The nlomann/json library is already installed in the project.
-It is only a single `.hpp` file. this file is called `nlohmann_json.hpp` in both the `SelfConsistency` and `ImpuritySolver/` directories.
-It is from commit n°176d8e261 from https://github.com/nlohmann/json.git.
-I just changed the dump function for arrays in order to make them oneline, to make the `.json` files more readable.
+It is only a single `.hpp` file. this file is called `nlohmann_json.hpp` in both the `SelfConsistency/` and `ImpuritySolver/` directories.
+It is a copy of the file `single_include/nlohmann/json.hpp` from commit n°176d8e261 of https://github.com/nlohmann/json.git.
+I just changed the dump function for arrays in order to make them oneline.
+It makes the `.json` files more readable.

 Let's go.
 First you need to create a "local" folder in your home directory.
 Then inside of this folder, create a `lib/` directory.